The Ramsey Case

 In September 2016, the JonBenet Ramsey case shot back into the news with television documentaries revisiting the murder and shedding new light on the case.
 Notwithstanding the new media attention, the case remained unsolved.

-As of February 2022, there have been no arrests in the JonBenet Ramsey murder case.
-As for John Mark Karr, he had slipped back into obscurity.
+There have been no arrests in the JonBenet Ramsey murder case.
+As for John Mark Karr, he slipped back into obscurity.

 This horrible murder might have been solved had the Boulder Police Department treated the home as a crime scene when they arrived there.
 Instead family and friends traipsed in and out.
 They contaminated the scene and even cleaned up the kitchen where presumably the killer fed JonBenet pineapple just prior to her death.
 A beautiful six-year-old girl was murdered and her killer has never been caught.
 Maybe a DNA match will one day resolve this brutal and unthinkable crime.